Helperbird/website/src/pages/help/how-to-translate-a-whole-page-or-selected-text-on-any-website.md

 ---
 layout: templates/help.html
-title: How to translate a whole page or selected text on any website - Helperbird
+title: How to translate a whole page or selected text on any website
 description:
   How to translate a whole page or selected text on any website on Safrai, Chrome, Firefox or Edge.
 keywords: